rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 - ECDSA: depends.
 Recommended to change
 - Ed25519: wow cool, but are you brute-force safe?

 Here is what it looked like on my laptop.
-Looks Like I have some key generation to do!

 ```bash
 for keyfile in ~/.ssh/id_*; do ssh-keygen -l -f "${keyfile}"; done | uniq